jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 When you are on-boarding happy customers who don't require a lot of high-touch, you get a graph that looks like this.
 And you are happy.

-What I also wish I could show is our percentage churn, which has not only stayed low, but actually decreased over this time.
+What's really crazy here is our percentage churn, which has not only stayed low, but actually decreased over this time.